JungeAlexander/blogdown_website/content/blog/2021-04-22-kendra-test-cfn.md

 ![](/posts/2021-04-22/python_rest.png)

-Overall, the results look useful and Kendra is able to pull out relevant information.
+Overall, the results look useful and Kendra is able to surface relevant information.
 A logical next step would be to use this demo to show it to potential users/stakeholders, together define a search scope of interest and implement a larger proof-of-concept.